Fly-tipping is the illegal dumping of waste on any land.

 Why does it matter?

 Illegally dumping waste can be very harmful to animals and the environment, and can lead to the pollution of land and water courses.
-Fly-tipping can also harm human health and be detrimental to the quality of life for the people living around such incidents.
+Fly-tipping can also harm human health and be detrimental to the quality of life for the people nearby.

 Those caught fly-tipping can be prosecuted under the Environmental Protection Act 1990.
 Every year councils spend a considerable amount of time and money removing this waste from the landscape.
 We will always try to remove fly-tipping as soon as possible.
 The site will be investigated for evidence and the appropriate legal action taken.